iusztinpaul/IusztinPaul/README.md

     <td width="70%">
       <div>
         <h2>Founder @ the Decoding AI Magazine</h2>
-        <p>A channel for proven content on designing, coding, and deploying production-grade AI systems with software engineering and MLOps best practices to help you ship AI applications.
-Every week, straight to your inbox.</p>
+        <p>A channel for proven content on designing, building, and shipping AI software that works.
+Every Tuesday, straight to your inbox.</p>
       </div>
     </td>
   </tr>